-In this article, we will discuss the std::ispointer template in C++ with its syntax, parameters, and examples.
-Before discussing the ispointer template, we must know about the pointers.
+In this guide, we will explore the std::ispointer template in C++, covering its syntax, parameters, and usage examples.
+Prior to delving into the ispointer template, it is essential to have a good understanding of pointers.

 What are Pointers?